This post may contain affiliate links. Please see my disclosure policy for details.

-If you do see yourself as bit of a modern-day antiquarian, there are many ancient sites around the area.
+If you do see yourself as a bit of a modern-day antiquarian, there are many ancient sites around the area.

 White Horse Hill

 No visit to the vale would be complete without a trip up to Uffington White Horse Hill.
 This amazing area was formed in the ice age over 2.4 million years ago.

 Today, it has many landmarks to visit including the famous white horse which was scarred onto the hillside over 3,000 years ago.

 You can also visit Dragon’s Hill, where St George killed the Dragon, or take a walk around the impressive Iron Age Hill Fort of Uffington Castle.

-Nearby is Uffington Village that featured in Tom Brown’s Schooldays.
-There is a small FREE museum that has a great display on the history of the area.
+Nearby is Uffington Village featured in Tom Brown’s Schooldays.
+There is a small FREE museum that has a great display of the history of the area.